-The House of Mirth begins Grand Central Station when Mr. Selden spies Miss Lily Bart.
-Wharton’s skill in the opening is incredible: from Mr. Selden’s few observations we get a sense of who Lily Bart is and how their relationship is.
+The House of Mirth begins at Grand Central Station when Mr. Selden spies Miss Lily Bart.
+Wharton’s skill in the opening is incredible: from Mr. Selden’s few observations we get a sense of who Lily Bart is and what her relationship with Mr. Selden is.
 Miss Bart is famous in New York’s high society.
 Her beauty out-classes them all.
 Any wealth she hoped to inherit, however, has been lost in prior generations until her mother and father had to live with the fact that they had nothing to pass on.
-As seemed to be the case in the hardened class system, Lily is able to live off of her family’s reputation for wealth, and, of course, off of her beauty.
+In the hardened class system, for a time Lily is able to live off of her family’s reputation and, of course, off of her beauty.

 Her parents, though, have now been dead for years.
 Lily lives with her aunt who gives her a generous but irregular allowance.
 Lily spends the money living among the rich.
 It is a kind of investment for the one goal she’s always had in front of her, a goal which Mr. Selden brings up during their brief visit together at the beginning of the book: marriage.

 She coloured and laughed.
 “Ah, I see you are a friend after all, and that is one of the disagreeable things I was asking for.”